Refugee-Learning-Accelerator/rla-course-central/challenge2/initialprototype.md

 ## Questions to Answer

 1. What solution are you testing? (and why did you choose it?)

+    The problem we indecated is that the refugee students are not getting any quality of learning in the camps and in the city, and they are having a hard time doing there homework and exams as even there parents can't help them, so our solution is to provide them with an online volunteer teachers via mobile app, these teachers will help them with there homework and make them understands what they couldn't understands in the school.

 2. Submit your prototype (use photos, video, diagrams etc.)

 3. Describe the prototype and why you chose this prototyping method.

+    Our Prototype is an Android app, we did some UI's to explain our solution, and we chose this prototype because it's testable, and we can test it with potential users and get feedback from them.

 4. What did you learn during the prototyping process?

 5. Who are your intended users for testing?